 As a financial journalist, I can tell you how to ask your parents for money in an appropriate fashion.
 Whether you think it's acceptable or not, 60% of Millennials accept financial help from their parents.
 And these aren't college age kids, the metrics used in the report referenced above are from a survey of post-college twenty-somethings.
 Blame it on the recession, failure to launch, yada yada yada.
 I'm not here to debate the finer economic points of adult children accepting money from parents.

 Primarily because as a chronicler of awkward money conversations, it's my job to comment on etiquette and not circumstances.

 I'm also not going to weigh in on if I think it's appropriate or not, because I'm an adult child who has accepted financial help from her parents.

 Borrowing money from “The Bank of Mom and Dad” isn't something I make a habit of, but during the runaway renovation of 2013 I did take on an interest free loan from my parents, who graciously offered their help during a time when I was losing both my mind and my savings account.

 I borrowed $3500 to get my contractor out of my life and I paid them back within the year, sending them quarterly invoices and everything.

 It also doesn't have to be a loan for a special project or living expenses.
 More and more parents are gifting their children large home down payments, cash to minimize tax liability, and of course, shelling out for the booming wedding industry.

 But no matter what your circumstances, here are some tips for helping you navigate taking on loans from parents.
-(Which I recommend moreso than say, taking money from friends.
+(Which is better than, say, taking money from friends.
 You can read about that here.)